ADVANTICS/documentation/charge-controllers/evcc_generic/can_v2.md

 Will be capped by maximum current from config file and from EVSE data.

-When in <<No BMS mode>>, the target current will be set to the config file entry "max_current".
+When in [No BMS mode](charge-controllers/evcc_configuration/no_bms.md), the target current will be set to the config file entry "max_current".
 When doing so, you should set a safe `max_charge_voltage` to terminate the charge earlier than at full pack (ie. bulk charging):